Dr. France Desrosiers

 After completing studies in business technology at the New Brunswick Community College - Bathurst Campus, Mr. Legacy continued his postsecondary training at the Université de Moncton where he earned a Bachelor of Business Administration in 1994 and a Master in Business Administration (MBA) in 2007.

-Vice-President of Performance, Quality and Corporate Services
+Vice-President of Performance and Quality

 Gisèle Beaulieu is a trained dietitian with more than 20 years of experience in health care management and extensive experience in strategic and operational planning, development of corporate policies, as well as management and implementation of organizational projects and programs, including programs related to quality, risk management, and patient safety, information management, decision support, and privacy protection.